jjkr/hasher/README.md

 ### POST /hash

 Creates a new hash and returns the id of the newly created hash.
 The hash is not available immediately.
-Instead, clients have to poll the get endpoint until the id is available.
+Instead, clients have to poll the GET endpoint until the hash is available.
+Hash id increases with each request.

-Returns: 202 Accepted and the hash's id in the body of the response.
+Returns: 202 Accepted with the hash's id in the body of the response.
 A hash id is a 128 bit hex encoded value

 Example: